SatoriNetwork/Installer/linux/.satori/readme.md

 wget -P ~/ https://satorinet.io/static/download/satori.zip
 unzip ~/satori.zip
 rm ~/satori.zip
+cd ~/.satori
 ```

 Now you should have this folder: `~/.satori`

 ## Step 1.
 Install dependancies

 Satori runs a small python script to manage the docker container and relay messages from the p2p network.
 It uses two packages: requests and aiohttp.
 We're going to install a python virtual environment to house these python dependancies.
+You need Python3.7 or greater to run this script.

 **automated:**
 ```